bkargaw/forget_not/README.md

   * js - front-end coding language
   * react - frame work for js
   * Redux - architecture used in the implementation in the front end
+  * React - js library used to build user interfaces
   * postgresql - database
   * github - online repository
-  * heroku - site host
   * webpack - bundle js script and css files
   * babel - convert es6 syntax to es5